KomangAndika/AI-Notes/Computer-Vision/Image-Representation.md

 - Binary Image (1 bit gray scale), consist of values 0 for black and 1 for white.
 This is useful in black and white document scanning.
 - Grayscale Image, represented by 2D array where each value varying from 0-255 ranging from black to white.
 - Color Image, represented by 3D array, including multiple channels typically RGB.Each channel is a grayscale representing the intensity level of that color.
 One example of this Image Modes is RGB where the 3 channels representing Red, Green, and Blue with the value ranging from 0 to 255.

+## Color Image Mode
+An image mode determines the number of colors that can be displayed in an image and can also affect the file size of the image.
+Image modes represent the color space or the number of channels in an image.
+Some image modes include:
+1. **RGB (Red, Green, Blue)**, most common for digital images, each channel represent Red, Green, and Blue.
+2. **RGBA (Red, Green, Blue)**, most common for digital images, each channel represent Red, Green, and Blue.
+3. **CMYK (Cyan, Magenta, Yellow, Key/Black)** , used in color printing it represent four of that color.
+4. **Indexed (AKA Palette) Color**, uses a color pallete to represent the image. each pixel's color is an index into the palette.
+5. **HSV (Hue, Saturation, Value)**, HSV is often used in computer vision and image processing tasks because it separates information from brightness, making certain operations more intuitive